 Garnish with a lime wheel.

 Za’atar simple syrup: Add 2 cups sugar and 2 cups water to a saucepan over medium heat.
 Stir until sugar is dissolved.
 Add 1/4 cup za’atar while syrup is still hot to let spices steep.
 Let sit for at least 3 hours.
-Strain out sesame seeds and refrigerate.
-Good for up to 1 month.
+Strain out solids and discard.
+Will keep, covered and refrigerated, for up to 1 month.